martinkrung/fxswap-refuel/README.md

 config:

-add your pool to the config/fxswap.json and adjust index in the code or  set the pool address it direclty in the code
+add your pool to the config/fxswap.json and adjust index in the code or set the pool address it directly in the code. (line 95-102)

-line 95-102

 run with: